theMagicalKarp/pokemon-emerald-refined/README.md

     introduced.
 This ensures that players have more flexibility in evolving their Pokémon without being constrained by game availability or trading with others.
+- Remove Timings on Fishing
+  - To help remove the tedious mini-game and streamline fishing for Pokémon, the project has removed specific timings, providing players with a smoother fishing experience.

 ## What Remains Unchanged